All Episodes

 And I hope you keep finding it.

-Uh appreciate the call, Ginger.
+Appreciate the call, Ginger.

 Glad you're out there.

-All right, quick break, right back to our phones.
+All right, quick break right back to our phones: 800-941-Sean is on number.

 Why?

-Now, what's gonna happen next?
+Now, what's going to happen next?

-They're gonna send you a box.
+They're going to send you a box.

-You say, Hannity, what are they sending me a box for?
+You're gonna say, Hannity, what are they sending me a box for?

 It's simple.

-You're gonna go to your attic, you're gonna go to your closets, you're gonna go to your basement, you're gonna go to your garage, you're gonna have other family members do the same thing, and you're gonna find every every family photo, every negative, every VHS tape, every film reel, every camcorder tape, and you're gonna put it in that box because they're being destroyed and fading away over time.
+You're gonna go to your attic, you're gonna go to your closets, you're gonna go to your basement, you're gonna go to your garage, you're gonna have other family members do the same thing, and you're gonna find every family photo, every negative, every VHS tape, every film reel, every camcorder tape, and you're gonna put it in that box because they're being destroyed and fading away over time.

-And you will preserve family memories in perpetuity, and then when they they digitize it, they do do it all by hand, you're gonna get back your originals as well.
+And then, when they digitize it, they do do it all by hand, you're gonna get back your originals as well.

 You'll be preserving those memories, and maybe you get to go back and you'll hear from loved ones that have passed away.